 Did you know that about 90.5 million families own a pet, according to the surveys conducted by the American Pet Products Association?

-We all know the many health benefits to us and our children of owning a pet, like decreased blood pressure and lower cholesterol levels.
-Besides better lab tests, studies show that cat and dog owners are generally happier, less stressed out, and healthier too.
+We all know the many health benefits of owning a pet for us and our children, like decreased blood pressure and lower cholesterol levels.
+Besides better lab tests, studies show that cat and dog owners are generally happier, less stressed, and healthier too.